A place to Read, Explore And Discover!

 Teetertots: Storytime for children 18 months to 3 years old & caregiver.
 Every Monday and Tuesday at 10:30am

 Preschool: Storytime for children 3 to 5 years old.
-Every Thursday at 10:30am.
+Every Thursday and Friday at 10:30am.

 Open Play: The storytime room will be open with a variety of toys that will spark the imagination.
 All ages welcome.
-January 6 and 20 at 10am.
+Check the calendar for specific dates/times.

 Lego Programs: School-aged children, come in and create!
 Parents welcome too.
-January 13 & 27 at 10am.
-January 5 & 8 at 1pm.
+Check the calendar for specific dates/times.

-Messy Art: Join us for an art session where the emphasis is on the process and fun is the final product!
-We’ll explore different art materials including paint, stamps, modeling clay, scissors, glue and more.
+Toddler/Preschool Messy Process Art: Join us for an art session where the emphasis is on the process and fun is the final product!
+This month we’ll paint with yarn.
 Dress to get messy!
-Thursday, January 25 at 10:30am.
+Tuesday, March 20 at 10:30am.